 Who should I choose as my referees?

 You are required to provide the details of three referees on your application form.
-We are looking for references from your school and from another institution, for example, a course tutor if you have completed your PGCE course in the past two years.
-Due to the nature of the course we would like to see a reference from your Headteacher and/or HoD if possible as the research work you will carry out will be within the school.
+We are looking for references from your school and from another institution, for example, a course tutor if you have completed your PGCE course in the past two years, or a previous school.
+Due to the nature of the course we would like to see a reference from your Headteacher or HoD if possible as the research work you will carry out will be within the school.

 We strongly advise you to discuss the course with your Headteacher as you may need to leave school earlier than normal on seminar weekends in order to travel to Oxford.
 Attendance at these seminars is a requirement of the course.